SylphAI-Inc/AdalFlow/docs/source/contributor/contribute_to_code.rst

 Coding and Testing
 ======================================
-This document will cover how you can contribute to lightRAG codebase.
+This document will cover how you can set up the AdalFlow codebase and start coding and testing.

 Set Up
 ^^^^^^^^^^^^^^^^^^^
-The current ``LightRAG`` code contribution supports `poetry <https://python-poetry.org/>`_ setup only.
-The team is working on optimizing the library and will get back to support more environment soon.
+We mainly use `poetry <https://python-poetry.org/>`_ for dependency management and virtual environment setup.
+..
 If you are only interested in using ``LightRAG`` as a package, please check our `installation guide <https://lightrag.sylph.ai/get_started/installation.html#install-lightrag>`_.

 To set up ``poetry`` and contribute, please check the following steps: